macik09/mastg/tests-beta/android/MASVS-STORAGE/MASTG-TEST-0306.md

 ## Overview

-This test verifies whether the app’s code uses the Android Room Persistence Library to store sensitive data — such as tokens, credentials, or PII — without encryption.
+This test verifies whether the app's code uses the Android Room Persistence Library to store sensitive data — such as tokens, credentials, or PII — without encryption.
 By default, Room stores data in unencrypted SQLite databases.

 ## Steps